Analytic thermal bootstrap meets holography: The asymptotic model

 In this appendix, we reformulate the content of \cite{Buric:2025anb} in the language of Section \ref{sec:BlackBraneBackground}.

 \paragraph{Spectrum.} We focus on the case where the external operators have dimension $\Delta_\phi = 3/2$ and $d=4$.
 In this case, the spectrum of the correlator is

-The multi-stress tensor and double-twist operators' conformal dimensions are never equal in this scenario, hence their OPE coefficients are never degenerate in the sense determined by \eqref{eq:OPEx0}.
+The multi-stress tensor and double-trace operators' conformal dimensions are never equal in this scenario, hence their OPE coefficients are never degenerate in the sense determined by \eqref{eq:OPEx0}.
+Most importantly, the poles in the OPE coefficients do not pose any problem in this scenario, hence there is no need to regularize higher contributions.
 The OPE breaks down into three separate contributions

 The model is called asymptotic because it assumes this formula for the OPE coefficients of all the multi-stress tensor operators \cite{Ceplak:2024bja,Buric:2025anb}

 with $\alpha_0 \sim 1$.\footnote{The value of $\alpha_0$ is not known but it was shown in~\cite{Ceplak:2024bja} to be close to $1$ at large $\Delta$.} In a generic holographic model, this formula corresponds to the leading asymptotic for $a_{[T^n]}$ at large $n$.